-If you love reading well-written tales of magic, curses, mystery and horror.
-Stories with a bit of passion and romance thrown in the mix, then Shadows in the Mist is for you.
+I’d recommend Shadows in the Mist to lovers of well-written tales of magic, curses, mystery and horror.
+Especially those readers who enjoy stories with a bit of passion and romance thrown in the mix.

 A girl.
 A mysterious book.
 Misfit Wiccans.
 A Baphomet biker gang.
 And a handsome demon.
 What could possibly go wrong?

 Booke of the Hidden is four book adult urban fantasy series.
 The series is set in the beautiful, rural fictional village of Moody Bog, Maine, USA.

 Our key human characters include: Our heroine, Kylie Strange.
 A local coven of Wiccans – retired doctor and part-time plasterer, Doc Boone, middle-aged Seraphina, a bohemian free-spirit and ‘sensitive’, Nick Riley barista and Goth and sixteen-year-old Jolene Ayrs, researching whiz kid and budding Wiccan.
 Moody Bog’s Sheriff and hotty, Ed Bradbury and Ruth Russell, a descendent of Moody Bog’s founding families.